 Stage Three: Submit Application(s) and Execute Final Agreement (Administration)

-The incentive team works with a client’s project team to compile information and prepare all required Incentives Applications and a Formal Request for Incentives to be used in negotiations.
-WDGC then facilitates the Government Approvals, the drafting and Client Review of legal incentive agreements, and finalization of the incentives Procurement Process.
+The economic development incentives team works with a client’s project team to compile information and prepare all required Incentives Applications and a Formal Request for Incentives to be used in negotiations.
+WDGC then facilitates the Government Approvals, the drafting and Client Review of legal incentive agreements, and finalization of the economic incentives Procurement Process.

 Unless WDGC has been retained to provide optional Stage Four services, the formal compliance monitoring and reporting is handled by the client’s Accounting, Tax or HR Personnel, with the WDGC team available to field questions.

-Once incentives are negotiated, formal commitments are established, applications submitted and approved, and legal agreements finalized, WDGC can set up formalized procedures to monitor Incentives Compliance metrics and follow-through requirements on the agreed upon commitment terms.
-Stage Four activities can include:
+Once economic incentives negotiation is completed, formal commitments are established, applications submitted and approved, and legal agreements finalized, WDGC can set up formalized procedures to monitor Incentives Compliance metrics and follow-through requirements on the agreed upon commitment terms.
+Stage Four activities include:

 - Setting up incentives administration and monitoring procedures relative to the terms of the incentives agreements, including reporting Deadline Reminders, assistance with Reporting Certifications (Audits), Application Renewals, and other jurisdictional requirements at prescribed times.